-Liam Hendriks to Receive the Jimmy V Award
+Liam Hendriks to receive the Jimmy V Award

-On January 8th, 2023, Liam Hendriks was diagnosed with stage four non-Hodgkin Lymphoma.
-On April 20th, he announced that he was cancer free.
+On Jan.
+8, 2023, Liam Hendriks was diagnosed with stage four non-Hodgkin Lymphoma.
+On April 20, he announced that he was cancer-free.

-On June 28th, it was announced that he will be the 2023 Jimmy V Award for Perseverance.
+Today, Hendriks was announced as the recipient of the 2023 Jimmy V Award for Perseverance.

 Liam Hendriks of the @whitesox to receive the Jimmy V Award for Perseverance pic.twitter.com/aUP6rpw5nf— ESPN (@espn) June 28, 2023